SoftUni-Internal/interactive-content/EN/02-Components/06-Components-Lab-Articles.md

 [image assetsSrc="Angular-Components(3).png" /]

-## Implement The HideDesc Function
+## Implement the HideDesc Function

 This function should **reset** the "description to show", the "article description length", and to **switch** both buttons' values.